 Essential Digital Marketing Strategies for Builders and Property Developers

-Digital marketing is the most underutilised lead and sales generation strategies in the building industry.
+Digital marketing is the most underutilised lead generation strategies in the building industry.
 For decades, most property developers have advertised their properties using traditional mass media marketing tactics such as TV, radio, and billboards.
 These were once great ways to get your message out, but they all have one large drawback.
 There is no way to accurately measure how much of your marketing dollar actually results in a sale.

 Digital marketing changes all of this by creating measurable data around where your leads and sales are coming from.
 Every cent that you spend is traceable across the entire sales pipeline so that you know exactly how much the sale of a house or apartment is costing you.
 It gets even better, now that you have transparent data across your digital marketing efforts, you can now use various testing techniques to continuously improve your cost per lead and cost per sale.
 This means more sales for you, reaching more people, at a lower price.
 The more you understand how to target people, the more cost effective it gets.

 We’ve heard property developers tell us that their billboard ad in an inner city suburb of Melbourne gets seen by 400,000 people per month.
 That’s great but at a $200,000 investment, how many of these people are actually interested in buying a property?
 How many have the income to afford the purchase?
 How many remember your billboard?
 How many will actually purchase because of this billboard?
 You’ll never know.

 In marketing, this form of advertising is called the a ‘shotgun approach’.
 You’re taking one shot which sprays your message in the hope of hitting a few members of your target audience.